dshumphr/InstantStyle/README.md

 InstantStyle is a general framework that employs two straightforward yet potent techniques for achieving an effective disentanglement of style and content from reference images.

+Note: This fork is experimental - mainly exploring using multiple weighted images to supply style info.

 <img src='assets/pipe.png'>

 ## Principle